Linear orders on chainable continua: Definitions of ultrafilter orders and some of their basic properties

-In the context of studying ultrafilter orders, a natural question arises: what are the relations between the family of ultrafilter orders on a given chainable continuum $X$ and the family of ultrafilter orders on the inverse limit $\varprojlim (X_i,f_i)_{i=1}^{\infty}$ which is homeomorphic to the space $X$?
+It is natural to study the relations between the family of ultrafilter orders on a given chainable continuum $X$ and the family of ultrafilter orders on the inverse limit $\varprojlim (X_i,f_i)_{i=1}^{\infty}$ which is homeomorphic to the space $X$.
 For this purpose, we will introduce the following definition.